 - Fall Kickoff Concert -The Fall Kickoff is always a must-attend event!
 I know the SFSS has been putting in a lot of work to make the 2019 one a great success!

-- Clubs Day – Hosted by the Simon Fraser Student Society (SFSS) Clubs Day during the second week of fall and spring semester are great opportunities to find clubs to join and make friends.
+- Clubs Day – Hosted by the Simon Fraser Student Society (SFSS) Clubs Day during the second week of fall and spring semesters are great opportunities to find clubs to join and make friends.

-Best SFU Campus
+Best SFU campus

 Cody: SFU Burnaby is the way to go for me.
 It is the only location that has a “campus” feel to it with a considerable amount of things to do.
 Surrey is built on top of a mall with limited study locations and Vancouver is a considerable distance for most students.

-Advice to your First-Year Self
+Advice to your first-year self

 - Don’t buy textbooks from the bookstore